swilcox3/flexi-cad/README.md

 The goal of this project is to design an architectural CAD product that uses largely the same code for three different versions: workstation, thin-client/thick-server, and browser based.
 The name is dumb, but it works for now.

-Follow the setup instructions for Neon: https://neon-bindings.com/docs/getting-started Clone this repository, then navigate to /ui in a terminal and execute: npm install
+Follow the setup instructions for Neon: https://neon-bindings.com/docs/getting-started Clone this repository.
-Then go to /ui/data-model-wasm and npm install there as well.
-Then back up to ui and run: npm run start

-Currently you'll be presented with a dialog on startup saying "Connect to server?".
-Choose no, the server isn't started, so you'll start in workstation mode.
-If you want to run in server/client configuration, go to /server and run cargo run --release, then go back to /ui and run npm run start and choose yes at the dialog.
-You can start two instances of the client with two terminals, one calling npm run start, then once that's done running npm run start_nb (which skips the build step) in the second terminal.
+For workstation configuration, go to ui/electron and npm install, then npm run start.
+A dialog will pop up saying "Connect to server?"
+Choose no.
+For thin-client configuration, first go to /server and cargo run --release.
+Then execute the above instructions to start the electron client and choose yes on the dialog.
+For browser, start the server as above, then go to /ui/browser and npm install, then npm run start.
+A browser tab will pop up.
+All three configurations build and successfully get into the application now.